Who Should Order

 National Update on Tribal Water Rights Settlements

-Overview of Tribal/state water settlements working their way through the DOJ pipeline
+Overview of Tribal/state water settlements working their way through the Federal pipeline

 Pamela S. Williams, Esq.

 , Director, Indian Water Rights Office

 U.S. Department of the Interior / Phoenix, AZ

 Joshua Mann, Esq.

 Implementation of Water Settlements

 , Contract Attorney

 Navajo Nation Department of Justice / Albuquerque, NM

 Case study of the Aamodt Settlement: State and Tribal perspective on prioritizing use of additional funding when it comes in